 Long term absence puts students at risk of loneliness and social isolation.
 We research these issues and believe that inclusive technology can solve them.

-AV1 is our telepresence robot that ensures no student misses a class, break time or conversation with friends.
+AV1 is a telepresence robot that ensures no student misses a class, break time or conversation with friends.
 It is more than remote learning – it is the next best thing to being there in person.

 A child or young person might require inclusive distance learning for reasons such as: